HealthCatalyst/healthcareai-r/README.md

 2) Create a topic branch to work in, as described [here](CONTRIBUTING.md#create-a-topic-branch-that-you-can-work-in)

-3) Create a throwaway file on the Desktop (or somewhere outside the repo), based on an example
+3) To test the new functionality you've created, use a new throw-away file on the Desktop (or somewhere outside the repo), perhaps based on a package example

 4) As you make changes
    - Document any new functions, methods, etc via [roxygen2](http://r-pkgs.had.co.nz/man.html)